Klomegah/FinalProject_Klomegah/AI_USAGE_DISCLOSURE.md

 1. **Planning:** I created detailed sketches and planned the entire architecture
 2. **Learning:** I studied YouTube tutorials, lab exercises, and team projects for foundational knowledge
 3. **Design Research:** I collected and analyzed 4 different app designs for inspiration
-4. **Problem-Solving:** I developed an alternative solution for account activation when AI suggestion was too complex
+4. **Problem-Solving:** I developed an alternative solution for account activation when the AI suggestion, i.e PHPMailer was too complex
 5. **Code Understanding:** I researched and understood all AI-generated code, building on class concepts
-6. **Customization:** I heavily modified all AI suggestions to match my exact requirements
+6. **Customization:** I heavily modified all AI suggestions to match my exact requirements and taste
-7. **Testing:** I independently tested all functionality to ensure backend works correctly
+7. **Testing:** I independently tested all functionality to ensure the backend works correctly
 8. **Organization:** I solely organized all folders and files based on MVC learning from class
 9. **Project Progression:** I maintained an initial codebase folder showing progression over weeks